-Adirondack Scenic Railroad
+Adirondack Railroad — New York

-Blue Ridge Scenic Railway
+Blue Ridge Scenic Railway — Blue Ridge, Georgia

 The Blue Mountains are grossly misnamed during the fall as the normally dark hills turn bright colors in September and October.
 This 26-mile train ride from Blue Ridge to the Georgia-Tennessee border is the best way to enjoy it, with a few hours to stop in the towns of McCaysville, Georgia, and Copperhill, Tennessee.
 Enjoy the crisp fall air from an outdoor car, as you pass through the Chattahoochee National Forest along the Toccoa River.

-Arcade and Attica Railroad
+Arcade and Attica Railroad — Arcade, New York

-These two-and-a-half-hour journeys take passengers through the rolling hills of Wyoming County, starting and ending on Main Street in charming downtown Arcade.
-Though the bright colors could be entertainment enough, these rides in World War II-era diesel locomotives offer all varieties of theme rides, as well, like Great Train Robbers or a haunted Halloween train.
+A two-and-a-half-hour journey with Arcade and Attica Railroad take passengers through the rolling hills of Wyoming County, starting and ending on Main Street in charming downtown Arcade.
+Special fall foliage train rides will depart on weekends throughout October.
+World War II-era diesel locomotives offer theme rides too, like Great Train Robbers or a haunted Halloween train.

-Durbin and Greenbrier Railroad
+Durbin and Greenbrier Railroad — Elkins, West Virginia

-The sheer size of West Virginia’s mountains makes fall the most impressive time to visit when you’ll see steep curtains of orange, red, and yellow throughout the state.
-This railway offers the best variety of ways to see it, from a 4.5-hour venture to the third-highest peak in the state on the Bald Knob trip to the 2.5-hour jaunt on the coal-powered Durbin Rocket.
+The sheer size of the mountains in West Virginia makes fall the most impressive time to visit, with steep curtains of orange, red, and yellow throughout the state.
+The Durbin and Greenbrier Railroad offers the best variety of ways to see it, from a 4.5-hour venture to the third-highest peak in the state on the Bald Knob trip to the two-hour Whittaker trip on the coal-powered Durbin Rocket.

-Great Smoky Mountains Railroad
+Great Smoky Mountains Railroad — Bryson City, North Carolina

 This quintessential southern leaf-peeping train ride goes through the colorful hills of western North Carolina.
 Go in October and you can catch the Nantahala Gorge Excursion, a 4.5-hour trip along the Tennessee and Nantahala Rivers, across the historic Fontana Trestle bridge, and to the vibrant reflections off Fontana Lake.
 You can also take trips that include beer tasting at a station along the way or take your kids on the Peanuts Pumpkin Patch Express.